Reading time: 10+ min.

 Crowdestate prepares a full tax withholding report for each investor, the report can be downloaded from the Investment Portfolio section.

-The tax report lists names and corporate details of each Sponsor along with the gross interest income and amount of withheld income tax.
+The tax report lists names and corporate details of each Project Owner along with the gross interest income and amount of withheld income tax.

 Income tax declaration

-If the withholding income tax rate is lower than the investor’s domestic income tax rate, the investor would need to declare the non-taxed part of the income and, if necessary, pay additional income tax.
+When the withholding tax rate is lower than the investor’s domestic income tax rate, the investor would need to declare the non-taxed part of the income and pay the additional income tax.

-Sponsor 1 AS is an Estonian tax resident company with two investors: Private Person A and Small Business OÜ.
+Project Owner 1 AS is an Estonian tax resident company with two investors: Private Person A and Small Business OÜ.
 Both investors are Estonian tax residents as well.
-Sponsor 1 AS will pay interest to both investors in the amount of EUR 1,000.
+Project Owner 1 AS will pay interest to both investors in the amount of EUR 1,000.

-While making the interest payment, Sponsor 1 AS applies the following income tax withholding rates:
+While making the interest payment, Project Owner 1 AS applies the following income tax withholding rates:

-Sponsor 2 srl is a Romanian tax resident company with three investors: Private person A is an Estonian tax resident, Private Person B is a German tax resident, Private Person C is an Italian tax resident and Small business srl is also an Italian tax resident.
-Sponsor 2 srl will pay out interest income of EUR 1,000 to all investors.
+Project Owner 2 srl is a Romanian tax resident company with three investors: Private person A is an Estonian tax resident, Private Person B is a German tax resident, Private Person C is an Italian tax resident and Small business srl is also an Italian tax resident.
+Project Owner 2 srl will pay out interest income of EUR 1,000 to all investors.
+Due to the additional requirements of Romanian tax legislation, the preferential withholding rates are not applicable.

-In making the payment, Sponsor 2 srl applies the following rates of income tax:
+In making the payment, Project Owner 2 srl applies the following rates of income tax:

-Interest paid to Private Person A is subject to a 10% income tax rate, so Sponsor 2 srl will withhold payment of EUR 100.
-There is a double taxation convention between Romania and Estonia, which also provides for a 10% income tax rate – so a 10% withholding tax rate must be applied anyway.
+Interest paid to Private Person A should be subject to a 10% income tax rate, but Private Person A has not provided the original translated, notarized and apostilled copy of his tax residency certificate, so Project Owner 2 srl will apply a 16% withholding tax and withhold the payment of EUR 160.
 NB!
 As the income of the Estonian private tax resident is taxed variably according to his or her actual income, the Estonian private tax resident is obliged to declare the untaxed part of the interest income independently.
-Assuming that income earned by Private Person A is subject to a 20% income tax rate, the person would have an additional income tax liability of 10%; For the non-resident investors (person B and C) a 16% tax withholding will be applied.
+Assuming that income earned by Private Person A is subject to a 20% income tax rate, the person would have an additional income tax liability of 4%.
+The same applies to the non-resident investors (person B and C)and a 16% tax withholding will be applied.

-Interest paid to a Small Business srl is subject to a 16% income tax rate, while a double taxation avoidance treaty between Italy and Romania provides for a 5% tax rate on the distributions made to legal entities.
-Therefore, Sponsor 2 srl will withhold payment of EUR 50.
+Interest paid to a Small Business srl is subject to a 16% income tax rate, and while a double taxation avoidance treaty between Italy and Romania provides for a 5% tax rate on the distributions made to legal entities, it is technically inapplicable.
+Therefore, Project Owner 2 srl will withhold payment of EUR 160.

 The information above intends to give a broad and general overview of taxation and tax withholding principles and should not be taken as tax advice.
 The provided examples are general and illustrative.
 The final taxation and individual tax rate of a particular investor may depend on many other individual factors.
 Therefore, all specific tax questions should be addressed to a professional tax advisor.